sashad/Products.CustomZMI/README.md

 ```

 Create files in your zope project root folder **zmi.css** and **zmi.js**.
-Here it is a JS script to append hotkey F2 to make commit changes and save a cursor position and a fullscreen mode.
+Here it is a JS script to append hotkey Ctrl-S to make commit changes and save a cursor position and a fullscreen mode.

 ```javascript
 $(function() {